benny-action/wf-c/README.md

 illustrate.

 ## TODO:
  - Come up with a way to build examples for the seeds.
-IMPORTANT:
-    > Opening to the program, build a clicker palette with clickable tiles.
-Keyboard input to change the four types.
-    > Mountain (Dark GREY), Land (Brown), Coast (Sandy-yellow), Sea (Blue)
+    > Fill on right click to speed up building.
+NEXT TASK

  - Implement wf-c logic behind the scenes in order to get single example working
+    > Once we have way to build input images, need a function to analyse them.
+    > This function can then build weights and rules for wfc
  - Come up with easy interface to refresh render, swap between seeds.
  -